AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-schema.md

 >[!NOTE]
 >
 >Custom field groups are always placed under your Experience Cloud Org identifier.
-So `_techmarketingdemos` is replaced with your Org's unique value.
+So `_techmarketingdemos`, used in the screenshots, is replaced with your organization's unique value.

 >[!SUCCESS]